 Blast at Construction Site of Texas Hospital Leaves 1 Dead

-A blast at a construction site on a central Texas hospital campus killed one person Tuesday, officials said
+A blast at a construction site on a central Texas hospital campus killed one person Tuesday, officials said.

 Twelve construction workers were injured, at least three to four critically, according to Dr. Jeffrey Bates, chief medical officer at the Coryell Memorial Healthcare System in Gatesville, west of Waco.